jchr1st/workshop_howto/vbootcamps/setips.rst

 Plan 1-2 months ahead – Build out a virtual bootcamp calendar with your Field Marketing Manager

-    - Work with your FMM to publish and spread the event schedule to all customers / prospects
+    - Work with your FMM to publish and spread the event schedule to all prospects, customers and partners

 Ensure that you have the cluster at least 24 hours prior to the bootcamp event - Your Field Marketing Manager will reserve a MKTG cluster if available.